jaredly/j3/Roadmap.md

 	- but once I start multiple dispatch, that'll be a whole thing.

+- [x] HOVER for types please
+- [ ] WHY aren't patterns working ? prolly because they're very hacked together

+CAN I get away with not resolving any types in the first pass? like syms are typeless monsters. and then we do our check-types pass, ....

+now does that also mean that resolution of things is iffy?
+I guess if we're assuming that the editor locks down most hashes, we're not actually doing full type-directed resolution.

+START HERE ^^^^^

 # Getting Full Input, because that would be nice

 I want to be able to write an actual program